RE Continental GT 650 is available in three variants – Standard, Custom and Chrome.

 Royal Enfield Continental GT 650 Colours

-There will be three colour options on the Continental GT 650 model lineup in three paint schemes, namely, Ice Queen, Sea Nymph and Black Magic.
+RE will offer the Continental GT 650 model lineup in three paint schemes, namely, Ice Queen, Sea Nymph and Black Magic.

-In terms of dimensions, RE’s new middleweight motorcycle measures 2,122mm in length, 744mm in width and 1,024mm in height.
-The bike has a seat height of 790mm (single seat)/793 ((dual seat), and stands tall on a ground clearance of 174mm.
+The overall length, width and height of RE’s new middleweight motorcycle stand at 2,122mm, 744mm and 1,024mm respectively.
+The bike offers a seat height of 790mm (single seat)/793 ((dual seat), and stands tall on a ground clearance of 174mm.
 Its tank fuel capacity stands at 12.5-litres.
 The Continental GT 650 carries a kerb weight of 198kg, and has a payload capacity of 200kg.
 Read: – Royal Enfield 1000cc Carberry Motorcycle – All You Need To Know

 |Specifications||Continental GT 650|